 The tops of major hydrostratigraphic units at the site were defined from borehole geologic and geophysical data (Hammond and Lupton 2015).
 Surfaces defining these tops were used to define the spatial distribution of lithological types for the eSTOMP-based 3D numerical flow and transport model.
 The 3D model represents a 4-km by 4-km area in between the 200 East and West Areas.
 The vertical extent of the model covers an elevation range from 38 to 234 m, from basalt to ground surface.
-Hydraulic conductivity, porosity, and density for the hydrostratigraphic units defined in the flow and transport model are shown in Table 5.1 (Rockhold et al. 2018; Budge 2017).
 The model was discretized using 2.0 million grid blocks.
 Since the topography over the area is variable, grid blocks lying above the elevation of the ground surface are defined as inactive (non-computational).
 Uniform 25-m grid spacing was used in the horizontal direction and uniform 2-m grid spacing was used in the vertical direction.